Blue Value features a limited network of providers for savings on your monthly cost.

 - Lower costs through a limited network of providers and pharmacies, in most instances

-- A network that includes Novant Health and UNC Health Care
+- Network that includes Novant, UNC Health Care and Rex

 Like Blue Advantage, Blue Value offers two types of payment coverage options for medical expenses: copayments, and deductible and coinsurance plans.
 These are the same flexible payment options as Blue Advantage, but offered on a limited network to save you money.